docdude/ofxRPI4WindowHDR/README.md

 *Note: Quitting is not yet properly supported, use Ctrl+C to interrupt your ofApp.*

 ### PERMISSIONS
-User pgenerator needs to be added to video group
+User pgenerator needs to be added to video group to allow permission to /dev/dri/card0, /dev/dri/card1, /dev/dri/render128
 # usermod -a video pgenerator

 ### CREDITS: